TALKING DOLLS STUDIO

 Info ︎︎︎

 The mission of Talking Dolls is to empower our northeast Detroit neighborhood through justice-focused initiatives.
 We create a nexus of progressive art and community-led activism through access to our shop, artist studios, and gallery space for workshops, performances and celebration.
-It is led by co-directors Wes Taylor, Ron Watters, and Andrea Cardinal.
+It is led by co-directors Wes Taylor, Ron Watters, Andrea Cardinal, and Reuben Teleushkin.

 Mark